Alaxouche/Wunduniik/README.md

 Before installing the modlist, here are some things you **must** do:
 - Uninstall your game.
 Re-Install it in a custom folder outside C:\Progam Files... (for exemple i installed it in C:\Games) and also make sure it is installed in the     disk with more free space!
+- Change Skyrim so it does not automatically update (Important!).
 - Downgrade your game from v1.6.xxx to v1.5.97 using the [Unofficial Downgrade Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/57618)
 - Install Mod Organizer 2 in a custom location (but still in the disk with more free space!), such as C:\Modding